ljmerza/ngx-dayjs/README.md

 ## amFromUtc pipe

-Parses the date as UTC and enables mode for subsequent moment operations (such as displaying the time in UTC).
+Parses the date as UTC and enables mode for subsequent dayjs operations (such as displaying the time in UTC).
 This can be combined with `amLocal` to display a UTC date in local time.

 ``` typescript
 @Component({